openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 Django templates are considered "safe by default", meaning that expressions are HTML-escaped by default.
 HTML-escaping is not always the right choice for escaping, for example, with embedded JavaScript.

+If you need to do special escaping for internationalization or a JavaScript context in a Django template, you will need to follow the patterns detailed in :ref:`Safe Mako Template Files`, but we don't currently offer documented helper functions or syntax for Django templates.

 .. _Safe Mako Template Calls: